Alix Popham says he's 'lucky to be alive' after Ironman accident

 - Published

-Former rugby player Alix Popham feels "lucky to be alive" after being kicked in the head whilst swimming during yesterday's Ironman event in Tenby.
+Former rugby player Alix Popham feels "lucky to be alive" after being kicked in the head while swimming during Sunday's Ironman event in Tenby.

 The ex-Wales flanker, who was diagnosed with early onset dementia at 40, was taking part in the west Wales event to raise money for a brain injury charity.

-He was rushed to hospital after feeling dazed and "constantly vomiting."
+He was rushed to hospital after feeling dazed and "constantly vomiting".

-Citing two fatalities at a recent Ironman in Ireland, Alix added he was thankful not to have drowned.
+Citing two fatalities at a recent Ironman in Ireland, Popham added he was thankful not to have drowned.

 "It was simply a freak accident - a group of elite athletes overtook me at the second buoy during my first lap," said the dad-of three.